 Isac Lee is a third year PhD student in Biomedical Engineering.
 He completed his undergraduate studies at the University of Texas at Austin in Biomedical Engineering.
 His current research project is based on determining the spatial organization of DNA via sequencing, using a technique called Hi-C. He has a very cute nephew (not a son) who is 2 years old as of March 2016!

 Yunfan Fan is a first year graduate student majoring in Biomedical Engineering.
-She enjoys reading, playing Quitdditch, and flying small airplanes over the greater Cleveland area.
-Her work is primarily computational, mostly involving aligning next-gen and nanopore sequencing data sets and plotting the resultant methylation and coverage data.
-However, her work is frequently interrupted by my need to take unexpected, emergency trips to the motherland (Canada), but she tries her best.In a more long term sense, she hopes that one day, the people of Earth will love her as their benevolent overlord as she rules them from her palace in space.
+She enjoys literature, art, and following the parade of sadness that is Cleveland sports.
+Her work is primarily involved in leveraging long-read nanopore sequencing in infectious disease and metagenomic settings.
+She also fondly hopes that one day, the people of Earth will love her as their benevolent overlord as she rules them from her palace in space.

 Brittany Avin is a second year PhD student in the Biochemistry, Cellular, and Molecular Biology (BCMB) Program at the School of Medicine.
 She completed a double major in Biochemistry and Genetics at Clemson University.
 Brittany is mentored by Dr. Umbricht and Dr. Zeiger in the Department of Surgery, and she is investigating the role of DNA methylation in the promoter region of human telomerase reverse transcriptase (hTERT) in alternative splicing in thyroid cancer.
 In her spare time she enjoys cancer advocacy, playing basketball, and sailing.